 This is a question a lot of people new to indoor indoor cycling ask – why is the distance and speed on my head unit different to FulGaz?
 The short answer is, it doesn’t matter.

 Simply put, the two will never perfectly match – and that’s not a problem!

 To delve a little deeper into this issue, FulGaz adjusts your on-screen speed based on power output and the gradient of the virtual road (plus other physics calculations around rider weight, aerodynamic drag, rolling resistance, etc).

 Your Garmin or Wahoo (other brands available) head unit is receiving basic data from either rear wheel speed for older wheel-on turbo trainers or a combination of power and the “speed” your trainer is spinning at.
-Your head unit isn’t communicating directly with FulGaz, so it doesn’t know your weight or aerodynamic drag or whether you are winding your way up a famous European climb or chasing the speeding bunch around a local criterium course!
+Your head unit isn’t communicating directly with FulGaz, so it doesn’t know your weight or aerodynamic drag or whether you are grinding your way up a European climb or chasing the speeding bunch around a local criterium course!